jasoncardinale/Reactive-Swift/README.md

 The main idea behind an observable is to essentially keep track of a sequence of events.
 These events (or objects or types) can also receive updates asynchonously.

 ## Creating Observables
+In order to subscribe to an observable and receive updates, we need to first create our observable.
+We can do so using several different methods.
+We will first look at `Observable.just` as it is relatively simple to understand due to it's simplistic use case.

+###`Observable.just`
+Say we have a non-observable struct called `Car`.

 ## Handling Observables
 ### onNext